etanfoo/Task-Management-System/backend/README.md

     * Service
         * business logic

+## Running application
+Run following commands in `/backend`.
+### Dockerize the Spring Boot project
+Generate the JAR file:
+`mvn install -DskipTests`

+Build Docker image:
+`sudo docker build -t taskhub-api-docker.jar .`

+### Run Docker containers
+Start:
+`sudo docker-compose up -d`
+Stop:
+`sudo docker-compose down`

 ## Some things to note
 * Currently, if using postman, have to send the body as raw JSON and not x-www.form-urlencoded, as Spring Boot needs this configuration.
 Currently looking into how to fix

-## Running application
-* spin up postgres server with above configuration
-* run java file BackendApplication in `src/main/java/com/redlions/backend`
-* application will now run on localhost port 7777 (can be changed in application.properties file to custom port)
+* Application runs on localhost port 7777 (can be changed in application.properties file).
-* once started, can view the swagger at `http://localhost:7777/swagger-ui/`
+* Once started, can view the swagger at `http://localhost:7777/swagger-ui/`.